 The right companion for your loved one

 At Finding HomeCare, our Alzheimer’s memory care services are designed with your loved one in mind.
-For the past 30 years, we have been helping families living with Alzheimer’s, disease, and related memory care needs.
+For the past 13 years, we have been helping families living with Alzheimer’s, disease, and related memory care needs.
 We understand the process of adjusting to a new way of life, and we know that for most families, it is difficult having a loved one with a long-term illness like Alzheimer’s.
-Our skilled staff is experts at creating a welcoming and caring environment, with plenty of time dedicated to interacting with our residents.
 Each day is filled with activities designed to spark memories and encourage brain stimulation.
-At the same time, our specialized Alzheimer’s disease care unit actively engages residents through customized activities that stimulate the senses.

 Can a person with Alzheimer’s be left alone?

 As a generalization, it becomes unsafe for people with moderate Alzheimer’s to be left alone when they start getting lost, confused about their surroundings and people.
 Their judgment also starts to fail around this stage of the illness, putting them at risk of harm.
 It gets even more dangerous when an individual has entered the advanced stage of dementia.
 They are prone to wandering more frequently and will not recognize familiar surroundings or realize they are lost.
 Sometimes this out-of-character behavior happens more frequently around mealtimes or bedtimes.